BlueAndi/Pixelix/README.md

 In the meantime several other boards are supported as well.
 You can find them in the [list of boards](./doc/boards/README.md).

+With the [Ulanzi TC001 smart pixel clock](https://www.ulanzi.com/products/ulanzi-pixel-smart-clock-2882) you even don't need to assemble the electronic and mechanic together.

 ## Recommendation
-Its recommended to use a development board with 8 MB flash or more.
+If you assemble your own Pixelix hardware, its recommended to use a development board with 8 MB flash or more.
 4 MB flash modules are still supported, but the functionality is limited.
 Also recommended is to use a esp32 dual core variant, which provides more processing power.

 ## Special Variants